Wiki · Person · Last reviewed June 25, 2026

 Holden Karnofsky

-Holden Karnofsky is a nonprofit founder, philanthropic strategist, and AI risk writer known for co-founding GiveWell and Open Philanthropy, popularizing the "most important century" framing, helping define transformative AI as a major grantmaking priority, and later working directly on AI safety strategy and frontier risk management.
+Holden Karnofsky is a nonprofit founder, philanthropic strategist, and AI risk writer known for co-founding GiveWell and Open Philanthropy, helping make transformative AI a major grantmaking priority, popularizing the "most important century" framing, and later working directly on frontier AI risk management.

 Snapshot